 The fluctuations in the population in a given area are influenced by four major factors, which include the following:

 - Natality – It is the number of births in a given period of time in a population

 - Mortality – It is defined as the number of deaths that takes place in a population at a given period of time.

-- Immigration – It is defined as the number of individuals which come from another population and add to the population in consideration during a period of time.
+- Immigration – It is defined as the number of individuals who come from another population and add to the population under consideration during a period of time.

 - Emigration – It is defined as the number of individuals from a population who leave the habitat and go to a different habitat at a given period of time.

-Thus, it is clearly visible, that Natality (N) and Immigration (I) add to a population thus increasing population whereas, Mortality (M) and Emigration (E) decrease the population.
+Thus, it is clearly visible, that Natality (N) and Immigration (I) add to a population, thus increasing the population whereas, Mortality (M) and Emigration (E) decrease the population.
 The population density (Pt) at a given point of time can be given as: